 With a reciprocating saw, they cut thru my thigh bone.

-With a hammer and chisel, they removed the ball from the hip ball and socket.
+With a hammer, chisel, and plyers, they broke out the ball from the hip ball and socket and pulled it out.

-They took a powerful power-sander and polished up the inside of the socket cutting off a set of bone spurs and trying to make spherical.
+They then took a powerful power sander and polished up the inside of the socket slicing off the bone spurs and cleaning up the narley part that wrecks the spherical shape.

-Then they jammed into me the strangest looking device made of titanium, plastic, and ceramic.
+Then they jammed into the sock the strangest looking device made of titanium, plastic, and ceramic.

 Once in place, they cleaned up the mess that they'd made being sure not to leave any bone chips or other evidence around, pushed all the muscles and stuff back into position, and glued the incision back together.